 CHHA is the national voice of all hard of hearing Canadians.
 It is a non-profit, self-help, bilingual consumer organization run by and for persons who are hard of hearing.

-The Association of Visual Language Interpreters of Canada is a non-profit, professional association for interpreters whose working languages include a sign language.
+The Canadian Association of Sign Language Interpreters is a non-profit, professional association for interpreters whose working languages include a sign language.

 Western Association of Visual Language Interpreters